 The Upper School need was more urgent and construction could be completed in a much shorter time frame than the comprehensive renovation required at the Middle School.

 - What is the plan for the Middle School?

 - Why did Durham Academy decide to keep the Middle School on Academy Road?

 Master planning for the comprehensive Middle School renovation began in February 2017 with a series of workshops to include input from faculty, staff, parents and students.
 Master planning concluded in July 2017, with the final plan approved by the Board of Trustees in October 2017.
 Phases 3 through 6 of the DA Campus Plan involve a multi-year, campus-wide renovation of the Middle School.
-Middle School construction is anticipated to begin in summer 2019, with all phases of the DA Campus Plan staged over five years.
-Each construction segment will be prioritized by urgency, complexity and cost.
+Middle School construction began in summer 2019, with all phases of the DA Campus Plan staged over five years.
+Each construction segment was prioritized by urgency, complexity and cost.

 The Middle School is the first home DA ever constructed from the ground up.
 It represents an emotional and historical connection for the school.
 The Academy Road campus housed all DA students (grades pre-k through 10) from 1966 to 1973 when the Upper School was completed on Ridge Road, and it continued to house the Preschool, Lower School and Middle School until 2002, when the current Preschool/Lower School was built on Ridge Road.
 Over time, the campus has been retrofitted to serve its changing student population.

 One of the issues that generated a significant amount of research and discussion during 2015 strategic planning process was whether DA should unite its divisions on the Ridge Road campus.
 Ultimately, several factors contributed to the decision to keep the Middle School on Academy Road.

 Developmentally, there are advantages to being able to focus on a very specific age group at a very transitional time in children's lives - academically, socially, emotionally and physically.